SergioVargasRamirez/LlamARC/README.md

 # LlamARC - Local, dockerized RAG and Coding Assistant with Intel ARC770 support

 This repository provides a local, dockerized RAG and Coding Assistant I have been using to experiment with my ARC770 GPU.

+**Note: the system works, but is not stable!!!
+Why?
+I'm on it.
+I guess is llama.cpp but I am not 100% sure.**

 After many experiments, I settled on this solution.
 It uses [Llama.cpp](https://github.com/ggml-org/llama.cpp.git) to serve LLMs locally on an Intel ARC 770 GPU, which substatially accelerates the interaction with the LLMs.